huaminghuangtw/Evergreen-Notes/Permanent-Notes/Prioritization.md

 * The 3-3-3 Method by Oliver Burkeman
 	* Spend 3 hours on your most important thing
-	* Complete 3 shorter tasks you've been avoiding
+	* Complete 3 shorter tasks you’ve been avoiding
 	* Work on 3 maintenance activities to keep life in order
 * The 1-3-5 Rule
 	* 1 major task that has significant impact or is a top priority